Class Guide

 This guide tells you the main things you need to know about the class and how it runs.
+Please read it carefully!
+We will not be using class time to explain this, but we’ll be happy to answer any questions you may have on the class forum.

 Admin details

 Lectures.
 There are two 80-minute lectures each week, from 2:35pm to 3:55pm on Mondays and Wednesdays in room 1-190.
 Lectures will focus on fundamental ideas and skills.
 During each lecture, there will be short exercises and class discussions to help you solidify your understanding.
 Regular in-person lecture attendance is expected, and video recordings will not be made available except in extenuating circumstances where it is impossible for a student to attend a class.
 We ask that students do not use laptops or phones in class.
 Research suggests that students who do so unwittingly spend much of the time surfing the internet leading to worse educational outcomes, and that taking notes by hand is much more effective.
-You may use laptops during class exercises, and you may also use a tablet to take notes.
+You may use laptops during class exercises, and you may use a tablet to take notes.

 Recitations.
 There is one 50-minute recitation each week.
-Recitations are taught by teaching assistants, and each will be centered on teaching a particular technology.
+Recitations are taught by teaching assistants, and most will be centered on teaching a particular technology.
 Recitations are optional, and you can choose which to attend (but you should stick to the same time from week to week as much as possible, so you get to know your recitation instructor).

 Listeners.
 Listeners for the class are welcome and will have access to all the materials.
 Listeners cannot join project teams or submit work for grading.